 We want to disclose the involvement of funders and make their activities more transparent.

 The proposed regulatory regime strengthens the existing structures by adding additional mechanism in order to better protect claimants.
-We are convinces that the EU must guarantee that our justice system continues to serve the people and is not exploited by profit seeking actors.
+We are convinces that the EU must guarantee that its justice system continues to serve the people and is not exploited by profit seeking actors.

 Now, the European Parliament is eager to hear from the European Commission and to assess their upcoming legal act, in full alignment with Ursula von der Leyen's 2019 commitment on the European Parliament's right of initiative.